ES-DOC/esdoc-errata-client/docs/synopsis.rst

 This leads to the unspoken rule that any publication of a newer version of a dataset needs to have a valid motivation, which we will refer to as an issue.

-``esdoc errata client`` allows the referenced data providers to easily create, document, update, close or remove a validated issue
+``esdoc errata client`` allows the referenced data providers to easily create, document, update, close or remove a validated issue.

- . esdoc errata client implements a similar issue-management system to github's and is completely hosted within the esgf-errata-service.
+``esdoc errata client`` implements a similar issue-management system to github, it is completely hosted within the esgf-errata-service.

- The issue registration should be executed prior to the publication process and is ought to be mandatory for additional version, version removal or retraction.
+The issue registration should be executed prior to the publication process and is ought to be mandatory for additional versions, version removal or retraction.

-``esdoc errata client`` relies on *JSON* and *TXT* file records.
+``esdoc errata client`` relies on *json* and *txt* file records.
 This enables the data provider, in charge of ESGF issues, to efficiently manage one or several issues remotely and locally.

 .. note:: ``esdoc errata client`` allows to:

    i.
-Create ESGF issues from a *JSON* template to the errata service database;
-   ii.
-Update ESGF issues from a *JSON* template to the errata service database;
-   iii.
-Close ESGF issues on the errata service database;
-   iv.
-Retrieve ESGF issues from the errata service database to a local *JSON* record.
+Create ESGF issues from a *json* template to the errata service database, ii.
+Update ESGF issues from a *json* template to the errata service database, iii.
+Close ESGF issues on the errata service database, iv.
+Retrieve ESGF issues from the errata service database to a local *json* record.

 Features
 ********

 **Template as input**
-  You only need to document your issue following a user-friendly *JSON* template as well as list the affected datasets in a *TXT* file.
+  You only need to document your issue following a user-friendly *json* template as well as list the affected datasets in a *txt* file.

 **Compatiblity with ESGF node configuration file(s)** For the time being, the esgf-errata-client is completely independent from the ESGF stack.